 Aggravating factors (forcible rape, helpless victim, two or more perpetrators) can escalate statutory rape charges to first-degree or second-degree felonies.

 It is not necessary to have intercourse to be charged with statutory rape.
-A young man can be prosecuted for engaging in other penetration, oral sex and other consensual sexual contact.
-The law recognizes proximity of age as a mitigating factor but not an excuse; teenagers cannot consent to sex before age 16, period.
+A young man can be prosecuted for engaging in other penetration, oral sex, and other consensual sexual contact.
+The law recognizes proximity of age as a mitigating factor.
+However, teenagers cannot consent to sex before age 16, period.

 Defend Yourself Against Statutory Rape Charges.
 Call Today.

-If you are charged with a statutory rape or if your son who is himself underage has been arrested for illegal sexual relations with a minor, we understand what it is stake.
-We focus exclusively in criminal defense and have extensive experience with Utah sex offenses — including sex between minors — and with juvenile law.
+If you are charged with a statutory rape or if your son has been arrested for illegal sexual relations with a minor, we understand what it is stake.
+We focus exclusively in criminal defense.
+We have extensive experience with Utah sex offenses — including sex between minors — and with juvenile law.

 Call Greg S. Law, at 801-261-6228 or Toll Free: 888-784-3554

-For a free consultation with one of our Salt Lake City statutory rape defense lawyers, call either of the two numbers listed above or contact us with a brief e-mailmessage.
+For a free consultation call either of the two numbers listed above or contact us with a brief e-mailmessage.
 We offer a free initial consultation, and we accept major credit cards.

 Greg S. Law, provides aggressive criminal defense representation in the Salt Lake City area and throughout the state of Utah, including cities such as Ogden, Provo, Park City, Sandy, Orem, Heber, Vernal, Duchesne, Roosevelt, Tooele, West Valley City, West Jordan, Kearns, Murray, Cottonwood Heights, Layton, Kaysville, Farmington, Centerville, Bountiful, Price, Moab, Cedar City and St. George.
 Salt Lake County ∙ Davis County ∙ Weber County ∙ Utah County ∙ Summit County (UT)